Kitura/BlueSSLService/README.md

 ...

 ```
 *Note:* This example takes advantage of the `default` parameters available on the `SSLService.Configuration.init` function.
+Also, changing of the `cipher suite` on *macOS* is currently not supported.

 ### Creating and using the SSLService

 The following API is used to create the `SSLService`:
 - `init?(usingConfiguration config: Configuration) throws` - This will create an instance of the `SSLService` using a previously created `Configuration`.

 Once the `SSLService` is created, it can applied to a previously created `Socket` instance that's just been created.
 This needs to be done **before** using the `Socket`.
-The following code snippet illustrates how to do this.  *Note: Exception handling omitted for brevity.*
+The following code snippet illustrates how to do this (again using *Linux*).  *Note: Exception handling omitted for brevity.*

 ```swift